balabanas/python-http-server/README.md

 7. For successful GET requests, responding with the headers `Date`, `Server`, `Content-Length`, `Content-Type`, and `Connection`.
 8. Returning the correct `Content-Type` for `.html`, `.css`, `.js`, `.jpg`, `.jpeg`, `.png`, `.gif`, and `.swf` files.
 9. Accept spaces and `%XX` in the file names

+To install ab on ubuntu:
+* `apt-get update`
+* `apt-get install apache2-utils`

+To test from ubuntu running in docker the webserver, which is run on Windows host:
+*